thomascrha/pipelam/README.md

 # pipelam

 A lightweight GTK4-based notification system for displaying text, images, and progress bars in wlroots compositors.
-Featuring queue, replace, and overlay display modes, pipelam is inspired by [wob](https://github.com/francma/wob).
+Pipelam is inspired by [wob](https://github.com/francma/wob).

 ## Features